-- CO1 Describe the impact of E-commerce on business models and strategies and E-marketing strategies and digital payment. - CO2 Describe E-marketing tools and E-Business entrepreneurship and Business Incubators. - CO3 Describe SSL,TSL protocols. - CO4 Describe the frame work and anatomy of money and payment systems.
+CO1: Describe the impact of E-commerce on business models and strategies and E-marketing strategies and digital payment.

+CO2: Comprehend E-marketing tools and E-Business entrepreneurship and insights on business incubators.

+CO3: Describe SSL,TSL and established protocols.

+CO4: Prepare the frame work and anatomy of money and payment systems.